Skymeow/SwiftGoodPatterns/full-stack-mobile-rubric.md

 The View Model invokes changes in the Model and updates itself with the updated Model, and since we have a binding between the View and the View Model, the first is updated accordingly.

+### Dependency injection:

+We use a storyboard or xib in our iOS app, then we created IBOutlets.
+IBOutlet is a property related to a view.
+These are injected into the view controller when it is instantiated, which is essentially a form of Dependency Injection.
+There are forms of dependency injection: constructor, property and method.

+### Explain what Lazy stored properties are and when they are useful

+> Lazy stored properties are used for a property whose initial values are not set until the first time it is used.
+You can declare a lazy stored stored property by writing the lazy modifier before its declaration.
+Lazy properties are useful when the initial value of a property is reliant on outside factors whose values are unknown.